-New Approach Towards Heritage
+New Approach Towards Heritage endorsed

 Heritage plans play a crucial role in protecting our valuable assets and providing guidance on how to manage them for the future.